gregparkes/turbopanda/changelog/current.rst

 `turbopanda.str`
 ................
 - |Feature| Added `common_substrings` which encompasses single and cartesian product-like input
+- |Feature| Added `shorten` which shortens strings to take up less space when visualising
 - `common_substring_match` and its pairwise form are now deprecated

 `turbopanda.utils`